-Rehabilitation concerns various measures that may be necessary for you if you have been sick or injured, to help you regain your physical and mental capabilities as far as possible.
+Rehabilitation concerns various activities that may be necessary for you if you have been sick or injured, to help you regain your physical and mental capabilities as far as possible.

 Conditions relating to rehabilitation in Sweden

-You may be entitled to rehabilitation if you live and work in Sweden, have limited capacity to work, and fulfil the legal conditions.
+You may be entitled to rehabilitation if you live and work in Sweden, have limited capacity to work, and fulfil the statutory conditions.

-You should contact Försäkringskassan to see if you fulfil the conditions for rehabilitation in Sweden.
+Contact Försäkringskassan to see if you satisfy the conditions for rehabilitation in Sweden.

 Rehabilitation benefits in the country of work and residence